Commercial Driver's License (CDL)

 - You must obtain an Alaska CDL license within 30 days of moving to Alaska

-- To transfer a CDL from another State, you must follow the steps to apply for a CLP and CDL.
-However, you may be required to re-take some tests.
+- If your license from another state you must follow the steps to apply for a CDL and you will be required to pass all knowledge tests.